The transactions here pertain to Gray Electronic Repair Services, our imaginary small sole proprietorship business.

 Again, the company received cash so we increase it by debiting Cash.
-The company now has a liability (Loans Payable).
-We increase it by crediting the liability account.
+The company now has a liability.
+We will record it by crediting the liability account – Loans Payable.

 Transaction #15: On December 31, the company paid salaries to its employees, $3,500.

 For this transaction, we will record/increase the expense account by debiting it and decrease cash by crediting it.
 (Note: This is a simplified entry to present the payment of salaries.
 In actual practice, different payroll accounting methods are applied.)

 There you have it.
 You should be getting the hang of it by now.
 If not, then you can always go back to the examples above.
 Remember that accounting skills require mastery of concepts and practice.